JOwen-ster/Discord_Bot_Workshop/README.md

 [Read the docs (How to do Events/Listeners)](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#discord-api-events)

-Go ahead and `pip install` the required libraries for discord.
+Go ahead and `pip install` the required libraries for Discord and Environment Variables

+For Windows you can execute this [batch file](/discord_dependancies.bat) I have made if you have Python installed or use the following command.

 ```
 pip install discord && pip install python-dotenv
 ```
 After you do this.
-Open up your favorite code editor and use my [discord python bot template](/bot_template.py) to get started.
+Open up your favorite code editor and create a new folder named `mydiscordbot`.

+### IN THE FOLDER
 Create a `.env` file and then inside it write the following code
 ```
 DISCORD_TOKEN = 'YOUR_BOT_TOKEN_GOES_HERE'
 ```
+Create a `bot.py` file and use my [discord python bot template](/bot_template.py) to get all the runner code.

+Create a `.gitignore` file